maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/ports.md

 <img width="1914" height="949" alt="Screenshot 2026-03-03 at 1 22 53 PM" src="https://github.com/user-attachments/assets/01e3769e-f0cc-4960-868e-0b654434b96a" />

+The internet layer is responsible for the ping command, as it handles logical addressing and routing.
+Ping does not use TCP or UDP; instead, it uses the ICMP (Internet Control Message Protocol), which is a separate protocol within the IP suite.
+Consequently, a successful ping does not prove TCP reliability, as ICMP is a connectionless protocol that operates independently of the handshake and error-recovery mechanisms found in TCP

 **PC1 ping PC2 Successful:**

 <img width="299" height="225" alt="Screenshot 2026-03-03 at 1 27 56 PM" src="https://github.com/user-attachments/assets/6e1da7c8-b90f-46c7-93fa-0828825390d4" />